Marketo

-Marketo, Inc. is an American software company, headquartered in San Mateo, California.
+Marketo, Inc. is an American software company, with its headquarters in San Mateo, California.
 Marketo develops and sells marketing automation software for account-based marketing and other marketing services and products, including SEO and content creation.

 In 2018, Marketo was acquired by Adobe Inc.

 History

-2006–11: The founding of Marketo

-Phil Fernandez, Jon Miller, and David Morandi, all formerly of Epiphany, sought to help chief marketing officers and their teams to demonstrate the return on investment of their marketing programs.
-In 2006, they founded Marketo.
+Phil Fernandez, Jon Miller, and David Morandi, formerly of Epiphany, founded Marketo in 2006.

-Marketo introduced its first product, Marketo Lead Management, in 2008 followed by Marketo Sales Insight in 2009 and Marketo Revenue Cycle Analytics in 2010.

-2012–18: Marketo Acquisitions

 In April 2012, Marketo completed its first acquisition by acquiring Crowd Factory, which enabled the company to integrate social media marketing capabilities into its application suite.
-In November 2012, Marketo introduced LaunchPoint, an app and services network for the “marketing nation” of technology partners and professional service providers.

-By 2013, Marketo filed for initial public offering and went public on May 17, 2013.
+By 2013, Marketo had filed for an initial public offering and went public on May 17, 2013.
 In December 2013, Marketo acquired Insightera, an Israeli company specializing in website personalization, for $20 million in cash and stock.

-In June 2016, Vista Equity Partners announced an agreement to acquire Marketo for approximately $1.79 billion, and the acquisition completed in August 2017.
+In June 2016, Vista Equity Partners announced an agreement to acquire Marketo for approximately $1.79 billion, and the acquisition was completed in August 2017.
 Steve Lucas was named the new chief executive officer of Marketo in October 2016.
-In 2017, Marketo was named as a leader in the Gartner Magic Quadrant for CRM Lead Management for the sixth year in a row.
-In August 2017, Marketo announced that it will move all of its marketing automation software onto Google Cloud Platform as part of a six-year partnership to integrate Google's tools into Marketo's products; however, this was paused in 2019.
-While not officially abandoned, no further move of services to Google has occurred, and in fact, many migrated services have been brought back in-house.
+In August 2017, Marketo announced that it would move all of its marketing automation software onto Google Cloud Platform as part of a six-year partnership to integrate Google's tools into Marketo's products; however, this was paused in 2019.

 On September 20, 2018, Adobe Systems announced that it was buying Marketo for $4.75 billion.